 Europe is one of our favorite destinations.
 What’s not to love?
 Good food, great wine, rich in culture, and…long lines.
-C’est la vie, unfortunately, but just because there tend to be dense crowds competing for entrance to popular tourist attractions, doesn’t mean you necessarily have to wait in them.
+C’est la vie, unfortunately.
+But just because there tend to be dense crowds competing for entrance to popular tourist attractions, this doesn’t necessarily mean you have to wait in them.

 For those of you who love culture but don’t want to wait around, there are a few steps you can take to reduce the amount of time you spend in line.
 In some cases, you can even eliminate the wait altogether!
 Here are 7 key ways to avoid crowds and long lines when traveling to Europe.

 Getting up and out between 6 and 9 am is ideal for sightseeing.
 Earlier times mean less wait and more experience with actual locals, giving you a calmer impression of the city or location you’re visiting.
 There will also likely be less kids around, which can sometimes be a disruptive element in places like museums or art galleries.